 The electron was discovered 150 years later and we finally understood the structure of the atom.
 Folks did the rubbing experiment again and figured out that Franklin’s fluid-lacking material wasn’t actually lacking anything, it had gained electrons.
 Lacking fluid meant it had excess electrons.
 That’s how the electron got its minus sign.

 Buried within the electron’s minus sign is another coincidence.
 Franklin gave the names “plus” and “minus” to the two types of charge.
 Those names make it seem like arithmetic is going on.
 It’s not a bad idea.
 Using names from arithmetic serves us well when we see how charges combine.
 Opposite charges come together to give you something neutral (something that seems like it has “zero” charge).
 That seems “arithmeticky.”

 In the end, electrons happen to be negative and electrons are what moves in most electronic circuits.
-Should we change the current arrow to point where negative charge is going, and redefine the charge on an electron to $+$?
+Should we change the current arrow to point where electrons are going?
+Should we rename the charge on an electron to $+$?
 It’s possible, but… Naa.

-This little quirk only bugs two groups of people: new learners for about a week, and crabby engineers who like to complain about everything.
+This little quirk confuses new learners for about a week, and totally annoys crabby engineers who like to complain about everything.

 I think Franklin’s “mistake” is no mistake at all.
 It’s actually a gift to every engineer and student.
 It means we really get to—have to—understand and appreciate charge and current.

-Rather than getting stuck trying to ponder what this all means, my advice is to move ahead and learn about Ohm’s Law and resistor circuits.
+Rather than getting stuck on this all means, my advice is to move ahead and learn about Ohm’s Law and resistor circuits.
 Ohm’s Law is based on the conventional current direction.
 You use Ohm’s Law to do resistor problems and get the right answer for voltage and current.
 Your answers will match what you measure with a multimeter.
-At the beginning, you can also picture in your mind how electrons move through a circuit.
+At the beginning, you may also picture in your mind how electrons move through a circuit.
 After a few problems you will start to focus on conventional current direction and you will think less and less about electron current, I promise.